Funding Agency Mandates

 - The US National Institutes of Health (NIH) Public Access Policy requires that its funded investigators deposit their final peer-reviewed manuscripts in PubMed Central, NIH's online digital archive, for free public access within 12 months of journal publication.
 NIH also allows grant funds to be used to pay journal publication fees.

 - Wellcome Trust, the UK's largest private biomedical research funder, requires grantees to submit an electronic copy of the final manuscripts of their research papers into PubMed Central.
 It also provides grantholders with additional funding to cover publication fees charged by open access journals.

-- The Research Councils UK requires open access to funded research.
+- UK Research and Innovation requires open access to funded research.

 - More funder mandates and policy details at: ROARMAP (Registry of Open Access Repository Material Archiving Policies)

 - Search SHERPA/JULIET for funder mandates for open access.